pexus/PerfLog/README.txt

 Integration with Application Loggers
 ------------------------------------

-PerfLog can also easily integrate with your existing application logger to enhance application logging by providing a request context and enabling caching of debug traces on a request/thread basis which can be written to log files only when request response time threshold are exceeded.
+Pexus PerfLog can also easily integrate with your existing application logger to enhance application logging by providing a request context and enabling caching of debug traces on a request/thread basis which can be written to log files only when request response time threshold are exceeded.
 The cache is